NealSmalley/chess_OG/HowTo.md

 - Scroll to the bottom of the page to the "Danger Zone".
 - Click on "Delete this repository" and do the following authentication processes.

+# How to get escape the Github log?
+- click q